-Dipping into your pension during difficult times can seem a tempting option, but it’s vital to think about the longer-term impact this could have.
+Dipping into your pension during the current cost of living crisis can seem a tempting option if you need a cash boost, but it’s vital to think about the longer-term impact this could have.

 What are the rules?

 Pension freedom rules introduced in 2015 mean you can usually take some or all of your whole pension out once you reach the age of 55 if you want to.
 There’s a 10-year gap between pension freedom age and the State Pension age, so the age at which you can access your retirement savings is due to rise to 57 when the State Pension age reaches 67 in 2028.
 Bear in mind different pension schemes can have different rules, so you’ll need to check with your provider to see at what age you can start taking your retirement benefits.